 Are you lying in the dark next to your kid again – wondering if they’re finally asleep and you can dare to move?
 Knowing that show you like starts in five minutes and you’ll miss it AGAIN because your toddler or preschooler needs you there until they’re fast asleep.

 You’re in such good company – thousands of moms and dads do it.
-But yeah, not so long ago that was me lying on the floor of my son’s room – googling ‘how to get a toddler to go to sleep alone’ while holding my phone under the bed so the light wouldn’t keep him up.
+But not so long ago that was me lying on the floor of my son’s room – googling ‘how to get a toddler to go to sleep alone’ while holding my phone under the bed so the light wouldn’t keep him awake.